Cracked Heat Exchangers

 Yes!
 The air conditioner needs a blower to move cool air through the duct system and the blower is normally part of the heating system.
 If you have a dangerous cracked heat exchanger, you can close the gas valve but leave the electric on to the furnace.
 This will prevent the burner from lighting and producing a carbon monoxide leak while allowing the blower to operate and cool your house through the summer.

-How Much Does It Cost To Repair or Replace a Damaged Heat Exchanger?
+How Much Does It Cost to Repair or Replace a Damaged Heat Exchanger?

 Unfortunately, cracked heat exchangers itself cannot be repaired.
 When a heat exchanger cracks or rusts through it must be replaced.
 This does not necessarily mean the whole heating system must be replaced.
 Because the heat exchanger is at the core of the unit, nearly the whole furnace must be disassembled, like changing the engine on a car.
 Even if the parts are covered under warranty, the labor and freight will start around $900.
 Without a warranty, a heat exchanger replacement could run $2,500 or more.
 It usually doesn’t make financial sense to spend this much on an old heating system.